helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

     - Block number and extrinsic hash associated with the event for context.
 - How to trace:
     - The message_id can be used to correlate this event with the original `polkadotXcm.Sent` event on the source parachain.
-- Crystal API Query: GET /events?pallet=ump&event=ExecutedUpward

 **2. Downward Message Passing (DMP): Relay Chain to Parachain**

 These are messages sent from the Relay Chain to a specific parachain.

-- Listen for the `xcmPallet` extrinsic and `xcmPallet.Attempted`, `xcmPallet.Sent` event on the Polkadot Relay Chain.
+- Listen for the `xcmPallet.limitedReserveTransferAssets`, `xcmPallet.limitedTeleportAssets`, `xcmPallet.reserveTransferAssets`, `xcmPallet.teleportAssets`, `xcmPallet.transferAssetsUsingTypeAndThen` extrinsic and/or `xcmPallet.Attempted`, `xcmPallet.Sent` event on the Polkadot Relay Chain.
 It contains origin, destination, message and message_id.

 **3. Cross-Chain Message Passing (XCMP/HRMP): Parachain to Parachain**